Laurel Garden Club Highlands

 Proceeds from fundraising efforts will benefit projects that comply with the

-club’s stated purpose.
+club’s purpose.

 1. Organizations wishing to receive a grant from the Laurel Garden Club

-5. The award of a grant by the Laurel Garden Club is to be understood as an award for as defined in the Club’s purpose statement, and is not to be construed as obligating the Club to provide further funds or labor for maintaining the completed project.
-Assurance must be given by the applicant organization that other provisions
+4. The award of a grant is not to be construed as obligating the Club to provide further funds or labor for maintaining the project.
+Assurance must be given by the applicant organization that other provisions have been made for the continuing upkeep and maintenance of the project.

 Powered by Create your own unique website with customizable templates.